Skip to main content

 The Two Faces of Inositol Myo and D-Chiro

 The world of inositol is more complex than a single compound.
 There are nine stereoisomers, but two are of primary clinical importance ∞ myo-inositol (MI) and D-chiro-inositol (DCI).
 Your body maintains a specific ratio of these two isomers in different tissues for a reason.
+In the bloodstream, the ratio of MI to DCI is approximately 40:1.
+This ratio is critical for understanding both the problem and the solution.

 MI is the primary form, acting as a precursor to second messengers for follicle-stimulating hormone (FSH), the hormone that signals for ovarian follicles to grow and mature.
-Healthy is essential for regular ovulation.
+Healthy FSH signaling is essential for regular ovulation.
 DCI, conversely, is synthesized from MI by an insulin-dependent enzyme called epimerase.
 DCI is primarily involved in the downstream pathways of insulin signaling related to glucose storage.

 The Ovarian Paradox What Goes Wrong?

 In states of insulin resistance, the body is flooded with insulin.
 This systemic hyperinsulinemia causes the epimerase enzyme in the ovary to become overactive.
 The result is an excessive conversion of MI to DCI within the ovarian tissue itself.
-This creates a local DCI surplus and an MI deficiency inside the ovary, a situation termed the “ovarian paradox.”
+This creates a local DCI surplus and an MI deficiency inside the ovary, a situation termed the ovarian paradox.”

 • MI Deficiency ∞ The lack of myo-inositol impairs FSH signaling, contributing to poor follicle development, stalled ovulation, and the formation of cysts.